dimvar/writing/cpp-notes.md

 ### Translation unit

 A translation unit is a cc file together with all the header files it includes transitively.
 It is a piece of code that can be compiled in isolation.

+### Linking

+When compiling a translation unit, header files are used for symbols that are not defined in the TU.
+The compiler produces an object file with resolved and unresolved symbols in it.

+During linking, object files get combined into an executable.
+All unresolved symbols get resolved.
+The text of linking errors is usually awful, but the cause is often simple, e.g., there is a discrepancy in the definitions of a function in the header and the cc file.
+During compilation, you don't get an error because the compiler assumes that the header definition will be provided by some other TU.
+In reality, function signatures in foo_bar.h are always defined in foo_bar.cc, so a lint check during compilation would find such errors.

 ### Storage duration